ab6748/gettingandcleaningdata/README.md

 ## Getting and Cleaning Data
 ### Course Project

-In the document below, you can find the script separated by
-# TITLES
-that break the script into the different sections required in the assignment.
-Additionally, some scrip lines will have individual
+In the document below, you can find the script separated by titles that break the script into the different sections required in the assignment.
+Additionally, some scrip lines will have individual comments to explain why they were used.
-### comments
-to explain why they were used.

 # MERGES TRAIN AND TEST SETS INTO ONE DATA SET (INCLUDING SUBJECTS AND ACTIVITIES)
 ### Combines Subjects, activities and variables per data set.